How To Start a Resume in 2024 (+Resume Introduction Examples)

 How to write a resume introduction

-In this section, we'll explore how to craft an introduction that showcases your value and motivates the hiring manager to continue evaluating your application.
+In this section, we'll explore how to introduce yourself in a way that showcases your value and motivates the hiring manager to continue evaluating your application.
 The tips we'll share can mean the difference between getting an interview and being overlooked in the review process.

 A powerful intro that sparks interest and highlights your strengths, experience, and passion for the work can lead to an interview—or mean missing the chance altogether.